 - You have the choice of using dedicated hardware, cloud or locally hosted VMs.
 In this course, I predominantly use an unrestricted fresh install of Ubuntu 18 in the cloud.

 We learn the basics of Prometheus so that you can get started as soon as possible, and to follow the exercises, try them out for yourself and you can see it working.

-We will keep it simple and set it up on a default, unrestricted, un-customised Ubuntu 18 server.
+We will keep it simple and set it up on a default, unrestricted, un-customised Ubuntu 20.04 LTS.
 You will then be able to match what you see in the videos and copy/paste directly from my documentation and see the same result.
 Once you have the basic experience of seeing Prometheus work, you will be able to problem solve in a more directed manner, and apply your knowledge to other operating systems in the future.

 - Network and Systems Administrators